Refunds and changing your ticket

 With our money back guarantee, you can get a full refund if you bought tickets online but never collected them at the station.
 You don’t need to give a reason.

-We will work out how much it would have cost you to travel up to when you stopped using your season ticket.
+We will work out how much it would have cost you to travel up to when you surrendered your season ticket.

 We’ll then offer you the difference between that amount and how much you paid for your season ticket.

-You’ll have to pay a £10 admin fee and wait up to 28 days to get the refund.
+You’ll have to pay a £10 admin fee and refunds can take up to 28 days to process.

 You could also get a refund if you’ve been ill and haven’t been able to use your season ticket for more than four weeks.